juanvi-v/Q3Toolbox/README.md

 Q3Toolbox
 =========

-Unsorted toolbox of components, helpers and more for CakePHP.
+Unsorted toolbox of components, helpers and more for CakePHP 2.x